piranhacloud/piranha/piranha-netty/README.md

-# Manorrock Piranha Grizzly Integration
+# Manorrock Piranha Netty Integration

-The Manorrock Piranha Integration module is a module that can be used to run Manorrock Piranha using Grizzly.
+The Manorrock Piranha Netty Integration module is a module that can be used to run Manorrock Piranha using Netty.

 ## How to use?

-    GrizzlyHttpServer server = new GrizzlyHttpServer();
+    NettyHttpServer server = new NettyHttpServer();
     server.start();

-This snippet above will start the Grizzly-based server on port 8080.
+This snippet above will start the Netty-based server on port 8080.